 6th Grade Integrated and 7th Grade Integrated Science

-Be sure to check out the "Calendar" page to the left for what's due, what we did on each day, and what the home education is.
+Be sure to check out the "Calendar Blog" page to the left for what's due, what we did on each day, and if there is any work to complete at home.

 Activity-specific information may be posted in the calendar, or on the SEPUP Earth, Life, and Physical Science Links and Info pages.
 More general information, like online textbook information and Notebook information, is on the Resources page.